sanlocoz/structural-modeling/README.md

 `Bentang Y` = length of structural elements in Y direction <br>

 - Material properties <br>
-Material properties is defined for several parameter such as ultimate compression stress for concrete (The modulus of elasticity is derived by empirical formula for conventional reinforced concrete)"
+Material properties is defined for several parameter such as ultimate compression stress for concrete (modulus of elasticity is derived by empirical formula for conventional reinforced concrete)

 - Section properties